s-nlp/mutual_implication_score/README.md

 # Measures comparison

 One of the main impacts of our work is a large scale comparison of 57 measure on text style transfer and paraphrases detection tasks.
-You can reproduce the subset of our computations using the code and and most of the datasets in `benchmarking` folder.
+You can reproduce the subset of our computations using the code and and most of the datasets in the `benchmarking` folder.
 More details are in [README](https://github.com/skoltech-nlp/mutual_implication_score/blob/main/benchmarking/README.md).

 # Citations